MichaelsPlayground/FirebasePlayground/readme.md

 **Authentication**: if a client is accessing the Firebase service it needs to be "registered" user and the following services are running here:

-- sign in with email and password
-- sign in with email and password (email verification)
+* sign in with email and password (without email verification)
-- sign in using an Google account
+* sign in using an Google account
-- sign in anonymously
+* sign in anonymously
-- sign out the existing user
+* sign out the existing user

 **Ressources used for this playground**